HackerSchool/Hacker-League/README.md

 Welcome to **User Management Web Application** – a simple and scalable solution for managing users, profiles, and projects.
 This project features a modular and modern design to meet the demands of dynamic applications.

+## 📜 Project History

+This project was originally named **"HS-WebApp"** and was developed by José Lopes ([@MIBismuth](https://github.com/MIBismuth) on GitHub).
+It served as the first stone in building the **Hacker League** ecosystem.
+The original project has been preserved in this legacy branch, while active development continues on the main branch.

 ---

 ## ✅ **Current Features**